Installing NuGet client tools

 nuget.exeto your PATH environment variable to use the CLI tool from anywhere.

-nuget update -self to update an existing nuget.exe to the latest version.
+nuget update -self on Windows to update an existing nuget.exe to the latest version.

 The latest recommended NuGet CLI is always available at